xa0412/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User types the command to add a new schoolmate along with details.
+1. User types the `add` command to add a new schoolmate along with details.
 2. NUSMeet validates the input and adds the schoolmate.
 3. NUSMeet displays confirmation of successful addition.
    **Use case ends.**